 - Production & inventory — Updated in FactoStack as work happens.

-- Invoicing — Generated in FactoStack with correct GST, then exported to Tally (XML or direct sync).
+- Invoicing — Generated in FactoStack with correct GST, then sent to Tally for accounts.

 - Tally — Receives final vouchers; no duplicate entry of operational detail.